Terrapin-Rocket-Team/Multi-Mission-Flight-Software/src/RecordData/README.md

 ### Purpose

-`Logger` combines the functionalities of `PSRAM` and `SdCardFile` to provide a comprehensive data logging solution.
+`Logger` combines the functionalities of `PSRAM` and `SdCardStorage` to provide a comprehensive data logging solution.
 It manages flight data and log data, ensuring efficient storage and retrieval.
 If more custom data recording mechanisms are needed, this class can be avoided, however, most use cases will suffice with implementations of the `Logger` class and object.

 ### Internal Mechanism